What to Do in Milos, Greece: 3 Days of Fishing Villages

 Where to Stay in Milos?

-Plaka is the island’s go-to sunset spot, with cozy tavernas and rooftop terraces offering panoramic views from its hillside location.
+• Plaka is the go-to sunset spot, with cozy tavernas and rooftop terraces offering panoramic views from its hillside location.
 This is the most quintessential Greek town oozing with Cycladic charm, so if you’re dreaming of postcard-perfect white homes covered in bougainvillea, this is the village for you.
 As an inland location, staying in Plaka is more about the aesthetic atmosphere than swimming.

-Avoid staying in Klima, it’s generally out of the way from other Milos attractions and offers sub-par swimming with a thin stretch of sand exposed to the open ocean—and thus seaweed and rogue ferry waves—unlike the secluded coves of most other pristine beaches on the island.
+Avoid staying in Klima, it’s generally out of the way of other Milos attractions and offers sub-par swimming with a thin stretch of sand exposed to the open ocean—and thus seaweed and rogue ferry waves—unlike the secluded coves of most other pristine beaches on the island.

 That said, I stayed at Errika’s Sweet Home outside of Provatas and found it to be a pleasant inland base from which I could easily reach highlights along the southern coast, including my boat tour departure point to Kleftiko.
 Food was a bit harder to come by, with Muses being one of the only restaurants around, which is why staying in the north and dedicating a day to driving around the south side is another alternative to consider.